liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Next Steps

 1. **Fix TypeScript Errors**: Address the remaining TypeScript errors in the HttpApplication and ModuleProcessor classes.
+Add type declarations for Express, CORS, and body-parser.

+2. **Enhance Tool Implementations**: Improve the tool implementations with better error handling and validation.

+3. **Implement Testing**: Create unit tests for the new components and develop integration tests for the complete system.

+4. **Create Documentation**: Document the new components and their usage.

 2. **Enhance Demo Application**: Further develop the demo application to showcase more features of the framework and demonstrate the full lifecycle from construct definition to execution.